mackacavs/GildedRose-Refactoring-Kata/README.md

 ## Test instructions

-- Clone the code to a suitable directory in your local fiel system
+- Clone the code to a suitable directory in your local file system
 - Run SpecRunner.html in your browser

 # User Stories